The official site for information about Margaret Sutton and her books.

 More information about the Judy Bolton Mysteries including the Annual Judy Bolton Weekend can be found at www.JudyBolton.com.

-The contest is held each year during the annual Judy Bolton Weekend to honor the memory of author Margaret Sutton and to encourage young creative writers.
+The contest is held each year during the annual Judy Bolton Weekend to honor the memory of author Margaret Sutton and to encourage young creative writers from Potter County.

 Letters to Live By, a delightful book of alphabet verses and stories, is designed to encourage discussion of values.
 It was written by Margaret Sutton and two of her daughters, Lindsay Stroh and Marjorie Eckstein.
 The book, with wonderful illustrations, is available at Amazon in paperback, hardcover and e-book formats!
 It comes with a free Discussion and Activity Guide, which you can download here: